-When Captain Kirk said "beam me up" I always pictured the body disintegrating into a million particles and then miraculously being reconstituted on board the starship enterprise.
+When Captain Kirk said "beam me up Scotty" I always pictured the body disintegrating into a million particles and then miraculously being reconstituted on board the Starship Enterprise.

 This is one feat that the scientists haven't been able to replicate… yet.
 Probably because the human body is such a complex organism and there's so much we don’t know about it.

-It's likely that by separating extracts from plants in the lab, important components of the plant that help us digest the nutrients and get the benefit of them are left behind.
-Or worse still, that Frankenstein-like combinations are reassembled, with Frankenstein-like side effects.
+We think not.
+It's highly likely that by separating extracts from plants in the lab, important components of the plant that help us digest the nutrients and get the benefit of them are left behind.

-I don't think we truly understand the role that every element of the plant plays.
+We don't truly understand the role that every element of the plant plays.
 Formed by nature, there's generally a role each element plays.

-What I do know is that for many people taking NR shots daily has changed their lives (for the better).
+What we do know is that for many people taking our Shots daily has been life-changing.

 I know what you're thinking - it's possibly just a placebo effect.
-It might be a fluke that I didn’t get a cold this year.
-It might be a coincidence that Jason's indicators all turned positive within three weeks of starting the shots (and he's enjoying having energy to play with his kids after work).
+It might be a fluke that I haven't a cold in years.
+It might be a coincidence that our sparky Jason's indicators all turned positive within three weeks of starting the Shots, that Crohns sufferer Nicole's blood tests were within normal ranges for the first time ever.

 I have no doubt that the mind is a powerful force.
-But that doesn’t explain why my nails and facial hair are growing at what seems like twice the rate they used to and Suzanne's skin is glowing.
+But that doesn’t explain why Leonie's nails are growing at twice the rate they used to and Suzanne's skin is glowing.
 It doesn’t explain why Brendan the builder has more energy in the afternoon.
 Or why Nicola's friend undertaking her fifth round of chemo feels like a new woman.

-Most of these people have tried multivitamins and supplements, but they have not had nearly the same results as with the shots.
+Most of these people have tried loads of different multivitamins and supplements, but they have achieved way more success with the Shots.

-So why is a wholefood powder, made with more than 80% organic ingredients, achieving such incredible results?
+Why is wholefood powder, made with more than 80% organic ingredients, achieving such incredible results?

-Let’s take a look at the typical multivitamin pill first:
+Let’s take a look at the make-up of a typical multivitamin pill first:

 How is it manufactured?
-Well, it starts with the extraction of the 'valuable' parts of the plant, the elements which can be listed on the back, that the marketer can make valid claims about.
+Well, it starts with the extraction of the 'valuable' parts of the plant, those elements which can be listed on the back, allowing the marketer to make valid claims.
 They leave out the elements which are deemed 'unimportant' so it can be reproduced into a pill or capsule form.
 The most 'valuable' components are then reassembled in the lab.

 Add emulsifiers to stabilise the concoction, add colouring agents, add an agent to provide a protective layer, and maybe another agent to preserve the ingredients.

 When you go to the farmer's market you recognise a difference, right?
-You experience real food, grown organically, that tastes great even if it comes in imperfect shapes and sizes.
-And you pay a premium for the produce not to be fertilised and sprayed to the max, and to fairly compensate the grower for accepting a lower tonnage per hectare.
+You experience real food, grown organically, that tastes great even if it comes in odd shapes and sizes.
+You pay a premium for the produce not to be fertilised and sprayed to the max, and to fairly compensate the grower for accepting a lower yield.

-Other studies have shown that extracting the juice from grapes resulted in up to 90% of the nutrients being lost and that the whole apple contains 5.5 times more antioxidants than the juice.
+Other studies have shown that extracting the juice from grapes resulted in up to 90% of the nutrients being lost and that a whole apple contains 5.5 times more antioxidants than the juice.

 Plants are typically 80-90% water, so we've just extracted the water -that’s all!

 We've simply identified the most nutritious organically grown products.
-We've dried, blended and then sealed them in an airtight package, preserving all the goodness until its delivered to you and you're ready to add back the water and knock them back as a shot.
+We've dried, blended, then sealed them in an airtight package, preserving all the goodness until its delivered to you and you're ready to add back the water and knock them back as a Shot.

-You could try and buy all the organic produce and attempt to replicate the benefits the shots offer, but even if you could, if you're anything like me I suspect you wouldn’t be able to maintain it, and I seriously doubt you would do all this for the $2 a day it costs for the red and green shot combo.
+You could try and buy all the organic produce and attempt to replicate the benefits the shots offer.
+If you could, I suspect you wouldn’t be able to maintain it year-round, and I seriously doubt you would source it for the $2 a day it costs for the Double Shot.